-6.7.11 The cost approach should capture all of the costs that would be incurred by a typical participant.
+- 6.7.11 The cost approach should capture all of the costs that would be incurred by a typical participant.

 - 6.7.12 The cost elements may differ depending on the type of the asset and should include the direct and indirect costs that would be required to replace/recreate the asset as of the valuation date.
-Some common items to consider include: - a) direct costs: - 1. materials and - 2. labour. - b) indirect costs: - 1. transport costs, - 2. installation costs, - 3. professional fees (design, permit, architectural, legal, etc), - 4. other fees (commissions, etc), - 5. overheads, - 6. taxes, - 7. finance costs (e.g. interest on debt financing), and - 8. profit margin/entrepreneurial profit to the creator of the asset (e.g. return to investors). - 6.7.13 An asset acquired from a third party would presumably reflect their costs associated with creating the asset as well as some form of profit margin to provide a return on their investment.
-As such, under bases of value that assume a hypothetical transaction, it may be appropriate to include an assumed profit margin on certain costs which can be expressed as a target profit, either a lump sum or a percentage return on cost or value.
-However, financing costs, if included, may already reflect participants' required return on capital deployed, so valuers should be cautious when including both financing costs and profit margins. - 6.7.14 When costs are derived from actual, quoted or estimated prices by third party suppliers or contractors, these costs will already include a third parties' desired level of profit. - 6.7.15 The actual costs incurred in creating the subject asset (or a comparable reference asset) may be available and provide a relevant indicator of the cost of the asset.
+Some common items to consider include:

+- a) direct costs:

+- 1. materials and

+- 2. labour.

+- b) indirect costs:

+- 1. transport costs,

+- 2. installation costs,

+- professional fees (design, permit, architectural, legal, etc),

+- 4. other fees (commissions, etc),

+- 5. overheads,

+- 6. taxes,

+- 7. finance costs (e.g. interest on debt financing), and

+- 8. profit margin/entrepreneurial profit to the creator of the asset (e.g. return to investors).

+- 6.7.13 An asset acquired from a third party would presumably reflect their costs associated with creating the asset as well as some form of profit margin to provide a return on their investment.
+As such, under bases of value that assume a hypothetical transaction, it may be appropriate to include an assumed profit margin on certain costs which can be

+- 6.7.14 When costs are derived from actual, quoted or estimated prices by third party suppliers or contractors, these costs will already include a third parties' desired level of profit. - 6.7.15 The actual costs incurred in creating the subject asset (or a comparable reference asset) may be available and provide a relevant indicator of the cost of the asset.
 However, adjustments may need to be made to reflect the following: - a) cost fluctuations between the date on which this cost was incurred and the valuation date, and - b) any atypical or exceptional costs, or savings, that are reflected in the cost data but that would not arise in creating an equivalent.